Did you know that sleep is an essential part of optimal health?

 Nutritional deficiencies cause a biochemical imbalance and can cause an “over-firing” in the brain.
 It is something that occurs when you put your head down, trying to go to sleep or trying to get back to sleep in the middle of the night, and suddenly your mind starts to produce all of these unwanted, uncontrollable thoughts.
 It’s as if the mind has a mind of its own.

 The most common cause of insomnia is when our stress hormone cortisol is out of balance meaning it is too high at night.
 This will cause you to stay awake.
 Cortisol is the hormone your body produces in response to stress, real or imagined, which is why it’s commonly referred to as “the stress hormone”.
-Cortisol is suppose to be high in the morning when you wake and slowly lower during the day.
-However if you are stressed, cortisol can be high at night and keep your energy high and you awake.
+Cortisol is supposed to be high in the morning when you wake and slowly lower during the day.
+However, if you are stressed, cortisol can be high at night and keep your energy high and you awake.

-Adrenal exhaustion can come when we are coping with chronic long term stress.
+Adrenal exhaustion can come when we are coping with chronic long-term stress.
 Your adrenal glands are overworked, the result is you feel exhausted, often depressed, insomnia, and your muscle tone decreases while body fat increases.
 Your thyroid function is closely coupled to your adrenal function, which is intimately affected by how you handle stress.
 How you handle stress is affected by if your body has enough nutrition to handle it or not.

 Most of us, okay, all of us are under stress, which results in increased adrenalin and cortisol levels and elevated cortisol has a negative impact on thyroid function.
 Thyroid hormone levels drop during stress, while you actually need more thyroid hormones during stressful times.